scala-native/scala-native-bindgen/docs/src/paradox/configuration.md

 ## Binding Configuration File

-The binding configuration is a JSON file which allows to map the path of a header file to the associated object as well as the names of the C types and symbols to their respective Scala types and definitions.
+The binding configuration is a YAML file which allows to map the path of a header file to the associated object as well as the names of the C types and symbols to their respective Scala types and definitions.
 The configuration file can be used when integrating with third party